Vilquid/Escape-sequences/README.md

-# English - Limites de la norme POSIX
+# English - Limits of POSIX norm

 POSIX does not define any standard way of literally denoting characters by their numeric code in character sets longer than 8 bits (eg Unicode).
 Also, many Unicode or ISO/IEC 10646 compatible POSIX implementations also accept the sequences \uNNNN (where NNNN designates on 4 hexadecimal digits the Unicode code point of a character in the basic multilingual plan) or \UNNNNNNNN (where NNNNNNNNN designates on 8 hexadecimal digits the Unicode code point of any character in the set).